vanemeinardi/Getting-and-Cleaning-Data-Course-project/codebook.md

 * An identifier of the subject who carried out the experiment.

 This code book summarizes the resulting data fields in tidy.txt.
-The variables are divided into two groups, the id.vars and the measure vars.
-Their description is given bellow.
-## Id Variables
+## Identifiers
 * SubjectId - The ID of the test subject, its range between 1 to 30.
 * Activity - The type of activity performed when the corresponding measurements were taken.
 Six levels WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,LAYING.

-## Measured variables
+## Variables
 * TimeBodyAccMeanX
 * TimeBodyAccMeanY
 * TimeBodyAccMeanZ